Second-order Temporal Pooling for Action Recognition: Results

 \subsection{Comparisons to the State of the Art}

-Finally, in Tables~\ref{tab:mpii_soa},~\ref{tab:jhmdb_soa}, and~\ref{tab:hmdb_soa}, we present comparisons of our full framework against state-of-the-art approaches on the four datasets.
+In Tables~\ref{tab:mpii_soa},~\ref{tab:jhmdb_soa}, and~\ref{tab:hmdb_soa}, we present comparisons of our full framework (RGB + FLOW + SMAID) against state-of-the-art approaches on the four datasets, averaging the performance on all splits.
 On the MPII cooking activities dataset, our kernelized correlation pooling scheme shows an overall mAP of 68\% (Table~\ref{tab:mpii_jhmdb_cp_kcp_comparison}).
 This is better than the results in recent CNN based approaches such as~\cite{cheron2015p} (62.3\%) and better than non-CNN based, yet state of the art schemes such as~\cite{lan2015action} (66.8\%).
 Further, we see that incorporating trajectory features into our framework substantially improves our accuracy further to 74.7\% (Table~\ref{tab:mpii_soa}) outperforming all other approaches.
 On the JHMDB dataset, our correlation pooling scheme provides an average accuracy of 62\%, while the kernelization scheme improves this to 72.7\%.
 In comparison to the CNN based results in~\cite{cheron2015p}, our results are about 10\% better.
 Further, incorporating BKCP and trajectory features increases our performance to 77.3\%, which is better than the next best method by about 5.1\%.
 These comparisons clearly demonstrate the effectiveness of our methodology against prior works.
-On HMDB dataset, our combination of KCP, BKCP, with dense trajectory features demonstrate state of the art performance, better by about 1.3\%, on a similar capacity VGG-16 model~\cite{feichtenhofer2016convolutional}, and providing competitive performance (70.3\% versus 70.5\% ours) against a more sophisticated Residual network based two stream model (with inter-stream coupling).
-Further, on the UCF101 dataset, we showcase results very close to the state of the art (92.4\% against 93.5\% in~\cite{feichtenhofer2016convolutional} using VGG-16, and 94.6\% using ResNet-50).
-Given that ours scheme is independent of the CNN architecture, as is illustrated by our results in Table~\ref{tab:alexnet_comparisons} and the consistent improvements that it produces in comparison to first-order pooling schemes (Table~\ref{tab:ssaid_mpii_jhmdb_frame_level_comparison} and Table~\ref{tab:mpii_jhmdb_cp_kcp_comparison}), already substantiates the usefulness of our second-order method.
+On HMDB dataset, our combination of KCP, BKCP, with dense trajectory features demonstrate state of the art performance, better by about 1.3\%, on a similar capacity VGG-16 model~\cite{feichtenhofer2016convolutional}, and providing about 2.2\% improvement over the respective ResNet model (70.3\% to 72.5\%) when combined with Fisher vector encoded trajectory features.
+Similar results are seen on UCF101 dataset, with our scheme outperforming a recent state of the art~\cite{feichtenhofer2017spatiotemporal} by 0.5\%.
+We also provide comparison to the recent I3D model~\cite{carreira2017quo}, however note that this model was pre-trained using the larger Kinetics-400 dataset~\cite{zisserman2017kinetics}, and thus the results are not strictly comparable to those on other methods or ours (that do not use external dataset).
+From the tables, it is clear that our scheme is independent of the CNN architecture and is consistent in the improvements that it produces in comparison to first-order pooling schemes (Table~\ref{tab:ssaid_mpii_jhmdb_frame_level_comparison} and Table~\ref{tab:mpii_jhmdb_cp_kcp_comparison}).